TnTech-ECE/CapstoneStarterRepo/Reports/Experimentation.md

 ***
 ### Navigation

-- Constraint to Test: The navigation sensors must be able to detect the yellow line at least 80% of the time.
+- Constraint to Test: The navigation sensors shall be able to detect the yellow line at least 80% of the time.
-- Experimental Process: The robot was run 30 times and the number of times the sensors detected the first corner was recorded.
-This resulted in the successes shown below, in whcih it successfully detected the line 86% of the time.
+- Experimental Process: The robot was started and the amount of times that the first corner in the yellow line was detected properly was recorded.
+If the robot relied on the safety timer to make the first turn, then it was marked as a failure.

 ![image](https://github.com/cebttu/CapstoneTeam1/assets/143427017/b797fe52-b71d-49ee-bb75-8bd39f5c46ce)

-- Analysis of Results: The robot was able to detect the corner 86% of the time, or 26 times out of 30.
-The corner was made on the failed detection runs because of the safety timer, which went off after the robot had passed the corner and did not detect it.
+- Analysis of Results:
+<br> The robot was able to detect the corner 86% of the time, or 26 times out of 30.
+The orange line represents the constraint of 80%, this visually shows that the navigation sensors work above the required functionality.
+However, if the sensors failed for any reason, the corner was made based on the safety timer, which went off after a certain amount of time guaranteeing that the robot had passed the corner, but did not detect it.

+***
 - Constraint to Test: The sensors must be within a half inch of the line in order to detect the line.
 - Experimental Process: The sensor was measured in relation to its hieght above the line before each run, and the numbers were recorded.
 As shown, it was under 0.5 inches each time.